 - Production vehicles, where the work is completed and being held for payment and pickup, are to be parked in the enclosed production storage area or if space is not available, parked west of the Physical Plant building.
 Other production vehicles parked along Welsh Street are to be parked at the east end of the street.

 - Vehicles left overnight in undesignated parking areas will be ticketed and subject to being towed at the owner’s expense.

 Personal Transportation Devices (Skateboards, Hoverboards, Roller Blades, Bicycles, Scooters)

-The College allows the use of bicycles, skateboards and scooters in a safe and courteous manner as a method of transportation on campus.
-Performing acrobatic maneuvers on bicycles, skateboards, rollerblades, or other like equipment is prohibited.
-The use of personal transportation devices is not allowed inside any College building or residence hall.
+The College allows the use of bicycles, skateboards, and scooters in a safe and courteous manner as a method of transportation on campus.
+Performing acrobatic maneuvers on bicycles, skateboards, rollerblades, or other similar equipment is prohibited.
+The use of and storage of personal transportation devices is not allowed inside any College building or residence hall.
 Students found violating this rule or causing property damage will be subject to fines and replacement or repair costs.
 The use of hoverboards is banned on campus.

 Campus Alerts, Cancellations & Announcements

 SCC partners with Regroup to offer a means of alerting the campus community of both

 emergency and routine notifications via text or email.
 Regroup messaging is available to